Nitrokey/nethsm/docs/system-design.md

 Muen is implemented in Ada, a memory-safe programming language, and its isolation properties are formally verified in the Spark language. *S-Keyfender* is a MirageOS unikernel implemented in OCaml, a functional memory-safe language.
 MirageOS has been developed over 10 years to remove dependencies written in unsafe languages.

 NetHSM uses etcd to store all _User Data_.
 This comes with an log for each data modification, which adds accountability and rollback points for the data (currently not used).
+It is also used to enable clustering multiple devices together (see `clustering.md`).

 ### Entropy